xvinosi-github/eiffel/eiffel-vocabulary/EiffelServiceAllocatedEvent.md

    limitations under the License.
 --->

-# EiffelServiceDeployedEvent  (ServDe)
+# EiffelServiceAllocatedEvent  (ServA)
-The EiffelServiceDeployedEvent is to declare when a configuration item/VM  and/or Service has been deployed by a machine/human.
+The EiffelServiceAllocatedEvent is to declare an instance has been allocated to a User.( e.g global scheduler or resource booking tool).
-It implies that the service is not in a running state and is ready to be started.

 ## Data Members